department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/how-to-apply.md

 ### What happens after a rehabilitation plan is created?
-Your VRC will work with you to implement the plan and to help you find a suitable job or independent living situation.
+Your VRC will work with you to implement your plan and to help you find a suitable job or independent living situation.
 Your VRC will also provide you with ongoing counseling and case management assistance, including tutorial assistance, job training, work-readiness support, and medical referrals.

 <div markdown="0"><br></div>